-1. Canonical Wnt pathway/Wnt-TCF Signaling Pathway
+Wnt-TCF Signaling Pathway

-The canonical Wnt signaling (known as the Wnt-TCF signaling pathway in FlyBase) is initiated by the binding of a Wnt ligand to a frizzled family receptor on the cell surface.
+The Wnt-TCF signaling pathway (canonical Wnt signaling) is initiated by the binding of a Wnt ligand to a frizzled family receptor on the cell surface.
 In the absence of a Wnt ligand, cytoplasmic levels of β -catenin (arm), the transcriptional effector of the pathway, are kept low through its constitutive degradation.
 Activation of the pathway leads to the inhibition of cytoplasmic β -catenin (arm) degradation and its subsequent accumulation in the nucleus, where it regulates the transcription of target genes (FBrf0218499 and FBrf0223299).
-It is the translocation of β -catenin (arm) into the nucleus that is the major diagnostic criteria for assigning a gene product a role in canonical wnt signaling.
+It is the translocation of β -catenin (arm) into the nucleus that is the major diagnostic criteria for assigning a gene product a role in Wnt-TCF signaling.